In Him Ministries:

 Conclusion:

-Ellen G. White was a false prophet who taught a non-Christian, works-based, Investigative Judgment that is not found anywhere in scripture and her writings should be completely rejected.
+Ellen G. White was a false prophet who taught a non-Christian, works-based, investigative judgment that is not found anywhere in scripture and her writings should be completely rejected.
 The Seventh-day Adventist Church teaches her false gospel that can only lead a person to have self-doubts, fear, and failure.
+You need to always remember that, “it is by grace you have been saved, through faith—and this not from yourselves, it is the gift of God—not by works, so that no one can boast” (Eph.
+2:8-9).

-You can believe God’s Word when He says that every true believer has eternal life.
-We never have to fear for our salvation when we have put our trust in Jesus Christ as our Lord and Savior.
+The Investigative Judgment is a false and heretical doctrine that should be rejected!
+You can believe God’s Word when He says that every true believer has eternal life when they come to faith in Christ.
+We never have to fear for our salvation once we put our faith and trust in Jesus Christ alone for our redemption.

 References: